GBHyland/alfresco-out-of-process-extension-with-activeMQ/README.md

 ## Alfresco Out-of-Process Extension Project with ActiveMQ Messaging

 ### Necessary for this Project
+1. Docker Compose
-1. Quay.io Alfresco account (to pull enterprise images)
+2. Quay.io Alfresco account (to pull enterprise images)
    * If you do not have a Quay.io account, obtain trial credentials by following these steps:
      * Visit the following url and submit the form.
 Provide an email address you can access.
 Quay.io trial credentials will be emailed to the address you provide.
          ```